Rastriya Janamukti Party

-Rastriya Janamukti Partry (राष्ट्रिय जनमुक्ति पार्टी; translation: National People's Liberation Party) is a political party in Nepal.
+Rastriya Janamukti Party (राष्ट्रिय जनमुक्ति पार्टी; translation: National People's Liberation Party) is a political party in Nepal.
 The party was founded on 6 May 1990 as Nepal Rastriya Janamukti Morcha.
 After unification with Rastriya Jana Party on 20 January 1992, the unified party adopted the name, Rastriya Janamukti Party.

 History

 Foundation (1990-1992)

 The Nepal Rastriya Janamukti Morcha Party was founded in Kathmandu on 6 May 1990.
 The party contested the 1991 general elections with a man as their electoral symbol.
 The party merged with Rastriya Jana Party on 20 January 1992 and renamed itself, Rastriya Janamukti Party also adopting a house as its electoral symbol.

 First General Convention (1996-1999)

 The party's first General Convention was held in Kathmandu from 10 June to 12 June 1996.
 The general convention elected Malbar Singh Thapa as the party's first president and Gore Bahadur Khapangi as the party's first general secretary.

 In the 1999 parliamentary election, the Rastriya Janamukti Party fielded 130 candidates and got 92,567 votes but none of their candidates were elected.
 During the party's second General Convention in Butwal, Malbar Singh Thapa and Gore Bahadur Khapangi were reelected to their posts.